ccnmtl/ccnmtldjango/README.txt

     * admin email set to ccnmtl-sysadmin
     * base templates included
     * django admin enabled (and authenticated with WIND for tlc)
-    * cdap (this is an HTTP gateway to Columbia's LDAP server so we can automatically figure out names from UNIs)
     * restclient
     * httplib2
     * imageuploader